North American High Order Methods Conference (NAHOMCon) 2024, June 17-19, 2024

 Financial Support

-Students, postdoctoral fellows, and early career professionals may request college dormitory (single) rooms and meal plans when submitting abstracts.
+Students, postdoctoral fellows, and early career professionals may request college dormitory (single) rooms and meal plans when registering.
+Priority will be given to those who are speaking or presenting a poster.
+Please click on the "Registration, abstract submission and deadlines" link and fill out the travel support request form.
 The deadline has now passed, and notification of support has gone out.

 Invited Speakers